jtregenza/jtregenza.github.io/_work/diagram-editor.md

 The first run of shapes in the palette would hold up to building out and transforming former access databases into models, but the ui shapes would need rapid expansion in order to be seen as relevant in more fantastical application designs.

+#### Wrap Up

+The Codebots platform is currently in Closed Beta with select companies taking part in the Codebots Field Trials.
+The hypothesis of these trials being that development can be more efficient when a development team uses a codebot (Lampbot being the premier bot for the team).